Cycro54/Revive_Me/README.md

 * Allow players to have more than one way to REVIVE others (instead of only FOOD, it can be FOOD, HEALTH, XP, etc.)
 * Add abiltiy do dispel the Mob Kill Effect Timer
 * Be able to see what revives and downs a player (when revived, when entering fallen state)
+* Add a entity blacklist for the Kill Revive Effect  (so players can't kill chickens and call it a day)

 Shtuff to maybe do
 * If more people ask for revive items with customizable options, I might add it: https://github.com/Cycro54/Revive_Me/issues/33